Full Resident: $310 (all meals, housing, materials)

 Morning sessions involve either an early bird run or group stations with coaches, covering hydration, core strength training, relaxation and visualization, and running form development drills.
 Our week also includes recreational time after supper for ultimate-frisbee games, bocce ball, sand volleyball, and a night at the Decorah public pool.
 Each evening has a special camp activity:

 We encourage you to run at least 20 miles per week in the three to four weeks prior to camp.
 The camp is designed for boys and girls, grades 7-12, and we typically have between 120 and 150 campers.
 Our coach to camper ratio is 14:1 and we have one college athlete counselor for every ten campers.

 Campers live in a comfortable, air-conditioned residence hall on the Luther campus and eat in the Dahl Centennial Union dining hall.
 College athletes serve as camp counselors and provide full supervision and help direct all camp activities.
 Medical services for campers are available through local clinics, as well as the emergency room at the Winneshiek Medical Center.
 Individual campers are responsible for any medication, and hospital and physician fees.

 Regents Center indoor facilities include six tennis courts; a six-lane, 200-meter track; six full-sized basketball courts; 25-yard, eight-lane swimming pool; locker, training, and equipment rooms.
 The Legends Fitness for Life Center offers a strength and fitness facility with its own climbing wall.
-The outdoor facilities include 12 tennis courts, a cross country race course, fitness trails, and an all-weather track, which was installed in the fall of 2009.
+The outdoor facilities include 12 tennis courts, a cross country race course, fitness trails, and a 400-meter all-weather track.

 I was pleased from the start that the focus of your camp was on learning to become a better runner through intelligent training, not intense competition. - Paul Bolstad, North Crawford High School, Gay Mills, Wisconsin